-As a result of the very strong North Atlantic cooling during Heinrich events (H5, H4) and during the C7 event (Fig. 3), Northern Hemisphere trade winds intensify by up to 60%, which leads to a southward shift of the Intertropical Convergence Zones, extending from South America, into the tropical Atlantic, equatorial Africa and the Indian Ocean.
+As a result of the very strong North Atlantic cooling during Heinrich stadials (HS5, HS4) and during the C7 stadial (Fig. 3), northern hemispheric trade winds intensify by up to 60%, which leads to a southward shift of the Intertropical Convergence Zones, extending from South America, into the tropical Atlantic, equatorial Africa and the Indian Ocean.
 This is illustrated by the EOF analysis of simulated precipitation in Fig. 4b and d.

-The lower amplitude cooling during DO stadials weakens the trade winds by only 30%.
-The corresponding southward shift of the tropical rainbands is less pronounced

-- than for Heinrich events as shown by the leading principal component of the rainfall EOF analysis (Fig. 4d).
+The lower amplitude cooling during DO stadials weakens the trade winds by only 30 %.
+The corresponding southward shift of the tropical rainbands is less pronounced than for Heinrich stadials as shown by the leading principal component of the rainfall EOF analysis (Fig. 4d).
 In spite of a high correlation (0.92) between the principal components of temperature and rainfall, there are some notable differences.
-The precipitation mode exhibits a more pronounced two-step structure for the interstadial DO12 (around 47-46 ka) and a stronger difference between Heinrich stadials and DO stadi- - 20 als (Fig. 4d) than the temperature EOF mode (Fig. 4c).
-Qualitatively the patterns of simulated temperature and rainfall changes agree with those obtained from Coupled General Circulation Models subjected to North Atlantic freshwater perturbations (Broccoli et al., 2006; Timmermann et al., 2007; Kageyama et al., 2013).
+The precipitation mode exhibits a more pronounced two-step structure for the interstadial DO12 (around 47-46 ka) and a stronger difference between Heinrich stadials and DO stadials (Fig. 4d) than the temperature EOF mode (Fig. 4c).
+Qualitatively the patterns of simulated temperature and rainfall changes agree with those obtained from coupled general